Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ### What You’ll Learn
 * How to acquire geospatial data from the Snowflake Marketplace
-* How to load geospatial data
+* How to load geospatial data from internal and external Stages
-* How to interpret the `GEOMETRY` data type
+* How to interpret the `GEOMETRY` data type and how it differs from the `GEOGRAPHY`
 * How to understand the different formats that `GEOMETRY` can be expressed in
-* How to do spatial analysis using Power and Utilities use case
+* How to do spatial analysis using the GEOMETRY and GEOGRAPHY data types

 ### What You’ll Need
 * A supported Snowflake [Browser](https://docs.snowflake.com/en/user-guide/setup.html)